dalikewara/lodeh/readme.md

 # Introduction

-[Lodeh](http://dalikewara.com/project/lodeh) is a CSS style-resource to styling.
-It's free, simple, easy to use and contains lot of CSS Classes with different styles that you can use to your HTML project.
-Lodeh also using SASS to manage the CSS, giving easy to you while you want to change the styles.
+[Lodeh](http://dalikewara.com/project/lodeh) is a CSS style-sources for styling.
+It's free, simple, easy to use and contains lot of CSS classes with different styles that you can use to your HTML project.
+Lodeh also using SASS to manage the CSS, giving ease to you if you want to change the styles.

-### Features (0.0.2 Z Rev 1)
+### Features (0.0.2 Z Rev 2)

+- Independents style sources, if you want to use only specific styles.

 - Hover styles